Baked Meatballs in Tomato Gravy

 19. Step 19:

-Put the mold in a preheated 180 degree oven for 30 minutes.
-Serve the meatballs hot with any side dish.
-Enjoy your meal!
+Put the dish in an oven preheated to 350°F (180°C) for 30 minutes.
+Serve the meatballs hot with any side dish you like.
+Enjoy!

 Caloric content of the products possible in the composition of the dish